-9 fun things to do when bored at work (& stil look busy!)
+9 fun things to do when bored at work (& still look busy!)

 Practical Ideas & Useful Links/rated by Stealth & Entertainment Value

 We’ve all been there – it’s Friday afternoon and you’re bored at work.
 You can’t face picking up any more work, but the clock is just not winding down to home time.
 The more you stare at the clock, the slower it goes.

 You’ve read the entire internet, twice.
 Played solitaire until you nodded off.
 And now you’re thinking the unthinkable.
 Answering some long-festering emails…

 Fear not my fellow procrastinator, we have some ideas to help make those lingering minutes hours fly by.
 All without leaving your desk.

 To help you kill time at work, we’ve considered 2 all-important factors.

 - Stealth – Most of us can’t just kick back and relax and word.
 Unless you’re the boss.
 However, all the entries on our list can be done while sitting at your desk.
 Bonus points are awarded the time-waster will fool your boss into thinking you’re actually doing something productive.

 Be careful, computer activity can be tracked via network activity logs.
 It’s easy for your boss to check what websites you’ve spent time on, if they want to.
 Some companies even use monitoring software, be ready with your excuses!

 - Fun Factor – We’ll assume you’re looking for fun things to do at work.
 Otherwise you might as well just do some work.
 Everything on our list are fun time killers.
 But we’ve tried to find something for everybody.